 The mission of Jewish Disability Awareness and Inclusion Month is to unite Jewish communities worldwide to raise awareness and champion the rights of all Jews to be included and to participate in all aspects of Jewish life like anyone else.

 On Feb.
-26, 2019, our clinical coordinator and resource specialist, Susan Sklaroff-Van Hook, will represent the Lehigh Valley Jewish community at the Jewish Federations of North America's Jewish Disability Advocacy Day in Washington, D.C.
+4, 2020, some of our staff will represent the Lehigh Valley Jewish community at the Jewish Federations of North America's Jewish Disability Advocacy Day in Washington, D.C.

-Check below for some fact sheets from Jewish Disability Advocacy Day and more resources from 2018.
+Check below for some fact sheets from Jewish Disability Advocacy Day and more resources from previous years.